enegelai/documentation/docs/documentation/scenario-script/step-process-transcript.md

 # Process Transcript

-This step loads and processes conversations Transcripts in JSON format.
+This step converts Conversation Transcripts from TEXT format to JSON format, which is a required format for subsequent analysis steps.

 Following is the supported JSON format: